Cocaine Bear: Plot

-In St. Louis, Syd sends his fixer Daveed to recover the remaining cocaine.
-Daveed travels to Georgia with Eddie, Syd's son, who has grown depressed following the death of his wife and has abandoned his own son.
-They arrive in Georgia, as does Bob.
-At the forest station, Daveed gets into a fight with the Duchamps gang, three delinquents who cause trouble in the forest.
-One of the members, Stache, takes Daveed and Eddie to recover some of the cocaine he stashed in a gazebo.
+In St. Louis, Syd, his widowed son Eddie and fixer Daveed arrive in Georgia to recover the cocaine, as does Bob.
+At the forest station, Daveed gets into a fight with local delinquents Ponytail, Vest and Stache.
+After the three are beaten up, Stache takes Daveed and Eddie to recover some of the cocaine he stashed in a gazebo.

 Liz arrives back at the station, pursued by the bear.
-Liz accidentally kills Ponytail, one of the Duchamps, before the bear slaughters Vest, the other one.
+She accidentally kills Ponytail, and the bear slaughters Vest.
 Paramedics Beth and Tom arrive and collect Liz after a brief skirmish with the bear.
 They leave with Liz in an ambulance, but the bear pursues and jumps into the vehicle.
-In the ensuing chaos, Tom is killed by the bear, while Liz falls out of the ambulance and is crushed on the road.
-Beth loses control of the ambulance and crashes into a tree, causing her to fly through the windshield to her death.
+In the ensuing chaos, Tom is killed by the bear, while Liz falls out of the ambulance and is dragged to death on the road.
+Beth crashes the vehicle into a tree and flies through the windshield to her death.

-Sari and Henry discover that Dee Dee left them a trail of paint, which they use to track her.
-Daveed and Eddie are taken to the gazebo, but find Bob there with the stashed duffel of cocaine.
+Sari and Henry discover that Dee Dee left a trail of paint and follow it.
+Daveed and Eddie are taken to the gazebo, but when they encounter Bob there with the stashed duffel of cocaine, Bob wounds Daveed.
 The bear appears, but Bob distracts it with the bag of coke.
-Bob is suddenly shot fatally by Syd, who reveals that he is under pressure by his superiors to retrieve the cocaine.
+Bob is suddenly shot fatally by Syd, who is under pressure from his superiors to retrieve the cocaine.

-Sari and Henry find a mourning Olaf, who leads them to Dee Dee's hiding place: the bear's cave containing its two cubs, revealing that the bear is a mother.
+Sari and Henry find Olaf, who is mourning Elsa.
+He leads them to Dee Dee's hiding place in the bear's cave, which contains two cubs, revealing that the bear is a mother.
 Olaf leaves and is killed by the bear.
 Syd, Eddie, and Daveed find the cave, which leads out to a ledge behind the falls.
-The bear returns to the cave.
-Sari, Henry, and Dee Dee jump into the water below to safety, followed by Eddie and Daveed—who have chosen to quit the drug business together—and they all survive.
+When the bear returns to the cave, Sari, Henry, and Dee Dee jump into the water below, followed by Eddie and Daveed, who have chosen to quit the drug business, and they all survive.
 However, Syd refuses to leave the bag of cocaine found in the cave.
-He shoots and wounds the bear but is unsuccessful in killing it and is disemboweled by the bear and her cubs.
+He wounds the bear, but fails to kill it and is disemboweled by the bear and her cubs.

-Later, Stache hitchhikes to New York with a duffel bag of cocaine, while Eddie, accompanied by Daveed, reunites with his son.
+Later, Stache hitchhikes to New York with a duffel bag of cocaine, while Eddie, accompanied by Daveed and Bob's dog, reunites with his son.

 Cast

+Allan Henry, a stunt performer and actor, played the role of the bear and is credited as "Bear Performer".
+He used custom-made, meter-long aluminum limb extensions to portray the bear's movements.
+While playing the bear, Henry did not have tracking markers on his face for animators to turn into digital muscle movements but provided a crucial reference point for the animators to create the bear's physicality and emotional state.